The little beauty

 Details about Pachyveria 'Bea' "The little beauty"

-General Care for Pachyveria Bea
+How to care for Pachyveria Bea

 Pachyveria Bea is a hybrid of two other plants, Pachphytum and Echeveria.
 The beautiful white veins on the leaves resemble cuts on a gemstone.
 It is a good succulent plant to grow, especially for beginners.
 Because this can survive in many environmental and growing conditions.